Standards-and-Practices/Structured-Rapid-Development/activities/activities/6WMethod.md

 Once you've chosen a solution, you need to come up with a plan for how to implement it.
 What are the steps you need to take?
 Who needs to be involved?
 What resources are required?

 Making a 6W Method is a simple way to figure out what to do next.
 It's a helpful tool to use when you're feeling overwhelmed or stuck.
 By answering these six questions, you can develop a plan of action and move forward.

-# Layout Variations

-# Examples
-If you're using this activity, [let us know](https://github.com/Standards-and-Practices/structured-rapid-development/issues/new?assignees=&labels=documentation&template=example-submission.md&title=Example+of+%5Byour+pattern+here%5D), so we can share it as an example.

-# Resources